Barclays Lowers SIG Combibloc Group (OTCMKTS:SCBGF) to Underweight

-SIG Combibloc Group (OTCMKTS:SCBGF) was downgraded by research analysts at Barclays from an “equal weight” rating to an “underweight” rating in a research report issued to clients and investors on Wednesday, The Fly reports.
+Barclays downgraded shares of SIG Combibloc Group (OTCMKTS:SCBGF) from an equal weight rating to an underweight rating in a research report report published on Wednesday, The Fly reports.

-Several other brokerages have also issued reports on SCBGF.
-UBS Group reiterated a “buy” rating on shares of SIG Combibloc Group in a report on Thursday, September 2nd.
-Credit Suisse Group reissued a “neutral” rating on shares of SIG Combibloc Group in a research report on Wednesday, October 27th.
-Finally, Morgan Stanley restated an “equal weight” rating on shares of SIG Combibloc Group in a research note on Tuesday, November 9th.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and four have given a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of “Hold”.
+Several other research analysts have also issued reports on the stock.
+UBS Group reissued a buy rating on shares of SIG Combibloc Group in a research note on Thursday, September 2nd.
+Credit Suisse Group reaffirmed a neutral rating on shares of SIG Combibloc Group in a research note on Wednesday, October 27th.
+Finally, Morgan Stanley reaffirmed an equal weight rating on shares of SIG Combibloc Group in a research note on Tuesday, November 9th.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat.com, SIG Combibloc Group has an average rating of Hold.

 SIG Combibloc Group AG provides aseptic carton packaging systems and solutions for beverage and liquid food products.
 The company provides aseptic carton packaging filling machines, aseptic carton packaging sleeves, and closures, as well as spare parts, maintenance, digital, add-on, training, and other services.